mmertmutlu/DSA-210-Project/README.md

 ### Visualization:
 Time-series plots, bar charts, and comparative visuals will be used to outline differences and draw comprehensive conclusions.

-## Expected Output
-A clear and compelling comparison of physical activity and calorie expenditure during exam weeks versus regular days.
-Statistics to validate the hypothesis that physical activity decreases during exam periods.
-Insightful visualizations that represents the findings effectively and clearly.

 ## Data Allocation
 Steps and Calories: Daily step count and calorie data sourced from the Health application on my personal iPhone.